sagemathinc/cocalc-doc/source/howto/install-python-lib.rst

 Install requests
 ===================

-If a package may have general use but is not already installed in CoCalc, you can open a support request to install it.
+If a package may have general use but is not already installed in CoCalc, please open a support request to tell us to install it globally for everyone.
 Uncomplicated install requests are typically handled within 1 business day for paying customers.
 Install will happen faster if you include as much as possible of the following information: